sharadchaturveda-coder/nexusflow.dev/docs/06-backend-architecture.md

 ## Overall Backend Flow (Example: AI Message Relay)

-1. A client (frontend) sends a POST request with `userId` and `message` to the `/api/messages/relay` endpoint.
+1. A client (frontend) sends a POST request with `user_id` and `message` to the `/api/messages/relay` endpoint.
 2. The request is first processed by the `withQuotaCheck` middleware, which verifies the user's plan and remaining token quota.
 3. If the quota is sufficient, the main `handler` function in `api/messages/relay.ts` proceeds.
 4. It fetches the user's past conversation from their dedicated JSON file in `data/memory/` and retrieves the appropriate bot's system prompt.
 5. It constructs a request to the OpenAI API using `lib/gptClient.ts`, sending the current message along with the conversation history and system prompt.
 6. Upon receiving the AI's response, the system calculates the cost of the interaction using `lib/tokenCostCalculator.ts` and logs the usage to `data/usage.json` via `lib/usageLogger.ts`.
-7. The new user message and the AI's response are then appended to the user's conversation history in `data/memory/{userId}.json` using `lib/memoryManager.ts`.
+7. The new user message and the AI's response are then appended to the user's conversation history in `data/memory/{user_id}.json` using `lib/memoryManager.ts`.
 8. Finally, the AI's response, along with updated usage details and remaining quota, is sent back to the client.

 This robust, serverless-oriented backend architecture leverages Next.js API routes, local file-based data storage, and modularized logic for interacting with external services and managing application-specific data.